manoelcyreno/automation-study/README.md

   - Java
   - Maven
   - Eclipse IDE
-- Is a basic automation about test a web-form, provided by the Selenium Web Form Page.
+- Is a basic automation for testing a web-form, provided by the Selenium Web Form Page.

 ## Automation made in [Cypress](study.cypress/).
 - Project created with
   - Cypress
   - VS Code
-- Is a basic automation about test a web-form, provided by the Selenium Web Form Page.
+- Is a basic automation for testing a web-form, provided by the Selenium Web Form Page.

 ## Automation made in [Playwright](study.playwright/).
 - Project created with
   - Playwright
   - VS Code
+  - SonarQube
+  - Allure Report
-- Is a basic automation about test a web-form, provided by the Selenium Web Form Page.
+- Is a basic automation for testing a web-form, provided by the Selenium Web Form Page.